maya-leblanc/maya-leblanc.github.io/_pages/about.md

   enabled: false
 ---

-I am a first-year Engineering student at **McMaster University** with a focus on robotics systems engineering.
-My technical interests span mechanical design, grasp planning, and robot operating frameworks — with a particular interest in applications where engineering complexity serves a clear purposeful mission.
+I am a first-year Engineering student at McMaster University with a focus on robotics systems engineering.
+My technical interests span mechanical design, grasp planning, and robot operating frameworks — with a technical interest in applications where engineering complexity serves a clear purposeful mission.

-Currently, I am working with **Dr. Gary Bone** (McMaster Mechanical Engineering) on grasp planning manipulation research.
-I am also an active member of **McMaster's Mars Rover Team**, where I independently designed and built mechanical systems for a Mars-analog rover competing in the University Rover Challenge (URC).
+Currently, I am working with Dr. Gary Bone (McMaster Mechanical Engineering) on grasp planning manipulation research.
+I am also an active member of McMaster's Mars Rover Team, where I independently designed and built mechanical systems for a Mars-analog rover competing in the University Rover Challenge (URC).

-In parallel, I serve as Founder and Head of **Aletheia**, an independent published research initiative I established to pursue original scientific work outside institutional boundaries.
-Through this work, I contribute to lupus research at McMaster's Health Sciences Lupus Clinic — a position I was invited to join based on my prior independent research in computational immunogenomics.
+In parallel, I am collaborating with Dr. Konstantinos Tselios, physician and scientist at McMaster's Health Sciences Lupus Clinic, on the development of a novel diagnostic tool for Systemic Lupus Erythematosus, an extension of work conducted through Aletheia, an independent research initiative I founded to pursue original scientific work outside of coursework.

-At the international level, I represented Canada at the **Regeneron International Science and Engineering Fair (ISEF) 2024**, placing **4th in Health Sciences**.
+At the international level, I represented Canada at the Regeneron International Science and Engineering Fair (ISEF) 2024, placing 4th in Health Sciences.
 I am a Schulich Leader Nominee and have accumulated over 30 awards across five years of competition at the Bay Area Science and Engineering Fair (BASEF).

 ## skills